OSOceanAcoustics/echopype/docs/source/contributing.rst

 `"Creating issues on GitHub" <https://medium.com/nyc-planning-digital/writing-a-proper-github-issue-97427d62a20f>`_.

 For echopype development we use the **gitflow workflow** with forking.
-All development changes are merged into the ``dev`` development branch.
+All development changes (except for documentation) are merged into the ``dev`` development branch.
 First create your own fork of the source GitHub repository `https://github.com/OSOceanAcoustics/echopype/ <https://github.com/OSOceanAcoustics/echopype/>`_ (``upstream``), then clone your fork; your fork will be the ``origin`` remote.
 See `this excellent tutorial <https://www.dataschool.io/how-to-contribute-on-github/>`_ for